-Some less likely answers suggest that it may even by a landing site for ancient spacecraft.
+Some less likely answers suggest that it may even be a landing site for ancient spacecraft.
 I think I like this explanation best.

 Why is it called Stonehenge?

-The very first known mention of Stonehenge on paper appears in the archeological studies of Henry Huntingdon as ‘Stanenges’ in 1130AD.
-The name has since evolved over time, being written as Stanhenge, Stonhenge, and Stonhenge throughout history.
+The very first known mention of Stonehenge on paper appears in the archaeological studies of Henry Huntingdon as ‘Stanenges’ in 1130AD.
+The name has since evolved over time, being written as Stanhenge, Stonhenge, and Stonehenge throughout history.
 It’s been suggested that the term Stonehenge is an adaptation of an ancient phrase meaning ‘floating stones’ – perhaps after their remarkable shape.

 Where did it come from?

-If it’s finally time for you to see this magnificent site for yourself, head over to the Evan Evans website and check out our fantastic guided tours from London.
-See Stonehenge as part of a tour including Bath Spa, Windsor Castle, or Salisbury Cathedral.
+If it’s finally time for you to see this magnificent site for yourself, head over to the Evan Evans website and check out our fantastic Stonehenge tours departing from London.